dydxprotocol/solo/docs/api.md

 The HTTP API is documented below.
 For easier implementation we recommend using the official [Python Client](python.md) or [TypeScript Client](typescript.md#api).
 We may build clients for other languages in the future, so if you have other language/framework needs, please let us know.

+### Rate Limits

+If greater than 100 requests are made in 10 seconds, requests will be blocked for one minute.

 ### Creating and Signing Orders

 In order to submit an order, you (the maker) must first create a JSON object specifying the